allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_exp_modifying.md

 The selection and control of input data can be modified in *Draft* experiments that are not [development experiments](../task.md#development-experiments).
 Do this by modifying the Dataview used by the experiment.
-The Dataview specifies the Dataset versions from which frames are iterated and frame filters (see [Dataviews](webapp_dataviews.md).
+The Dataview specifies the Hyper Dataset versions from which frames are iterated and frame filters (see [Dataviews](webapp_dataviews.md).

 **To choose a Dataview**, do any of the following:

 * Create a new Dataview

-    * Click **+** and then follow the instructions below to select Dataset versions, filter frames, map labels (label translation), and set label enumeration, data augmentation, and iteration controls.
+    * Click **+** and then follow the instructions below to select Hyper Dataset versions, filter frames, map labels (label translation), and set label enumeration, data augmentation, and iteration controls.

 * Select a different Dataview already associated with the experiment.